On the 17th November 2022, we attended a seminar in London to review the progress of the Thames Estuary Growth.

 Tom Reynolds, of Gravesham Borough Council gave a presentation which built on the points made by Shona Richardson.

-He revealed that the council owns 11 km of riverside land and showed an excellent scheme, which confirmed that the Council were thinking about all of the functions of good development.
+He revealed that the council owns 11 km of riverside land and showed an excellent scheme.
+This confirmed that the Council were thinking about all of the functions of good development.

 Shamaz Alibahn of Man GPM, Residential Developers said that their objectives were to dramatically improve the quantity of affordable homes in the proves of development.